 In the Kidron Valley below are impressive 2nd Temple Period Jewish burial monuments, among them Absalom’s Pillar, Zachariah’s Tomb and the B’nei Hezir Tombs.
 Absalom, King David’s oldest son was said to have erected a monumental memorial for himself, fearing that nobody else would after he died.

-The Russian Orthodox Church of Maria Magdalene is also located in the middle of the Mt. of Olives’ slopes.
-This church is visible from afar because of its gold, onion shaped domes.
+The Russian Orthodox Church of Maria Magdalene is also located in the middle of the Mount of Olives’ slopes.
+This church is visible from afar because of its onion-shaped shaped golden domes.
 It is dedicated to the place where Mary Magdalene stood and watched Stephen, the first Christian martyr being stoned outside the city walls.
 The church also serves as a burial place for several members of 20th century European families among them, the Romanov Duchess Elizabeth Feodorova, sister of Czar Alexander III.
-In the 1920’s her remains were smuggled out of the Soviet Union so they could be reinterred in Jerusalem.
+In the 1920’s her remains were smuggled out of the Soviet Union so they could be re-interred in Jerusalem.

 To the right of the junction below the Garden of Gethsemane is Mary’s Tomb, also called the Church of the Assumption, in reference to Mary’s assumption to heaven.
-Sunken below street level, the church dates back to the Crusader period and stand out for its well sculpted Romanesque façade.
+Sunken below street level, the church dates back to the Crusader period and stands out for its well-sculpted Romanesque façade.
 The church is shared by several Christian denominations.
 In addition to being revered as the tomb of Mary and her parents Joachim and Anne, it is the burial place of the Crusader Queen Milisendre.

 Next to the street above the church is an Islamic cupola, crowned with a small crescent.
 This is the tomb of the medieval Muslim jurist Mujir Ed-Din.
 Opposite Mujir Ed-Din’d tomb and slightly up hill is the Greek Orthodox Church of St. Stephen, dedicated to where the first Christian martyr was stoned outside the city’s walls.